Exhibitor Rules & Regulations

 Limitation of Liability

-In no event shall the exhibit facility, WEF, and their owners, managers, officers or directors, agents, employees, independent contractors, subsidiaries and affiliates (collectively “WEF parties”) be liable to the exhibitor or any third party hired by or otherwise engaged by the exhibitor for any lost profits or any other indirect, special, punitive, exemplary, incidental or consequential damages, including attorneys’ fees and costs, arising out of this application and license or connected in any way with use of or inability to use the services outlined in this application and license or for any claim by exhibitor, even if any of the WEF parties have been advised, are on notice, and/or should have been aware of the possibility of such damages.
+In no event shall the exhibit facility, the Water Environment Federation (WEF), and their owners, managers, officers, trustees, or directors, agents, employees, independent contractors, subsidiaries and affiliates (collectively “WEF parties”) be liable to the exhibitor or any third party hired by or otherwise engaged by the exhibitor for any lost profits or any other indirect, special, punitive, exemplary, incidental or consequential damages, including attorneys’ fees and costs, arising out of this application and license or connected in any way with use of or inability to use the services outlined in this application and license or for any claim by exhibitor, even if any of the WEF parties have been advised, are on notice, and/or should have been aware of the possibility of such damages.
 Exhibitor agrees that the WEF parties’ sole and maximum liability to exhibitor regardless of the circumstances shall be the refund of the exhibit space fee.
 Exhibitor agrees to indemnify and defend the WEF parties from any claims brought by a third party hired by or engaged by the exhibitor for any amount beyond the exhibit space fee.
 Further, exhibitor agrees to pay all attorney’s fees and costs incurred by WEF parties arising out of or in any way related to this application and exhibit.
 Exhibitor shall be solely responsible for its attorney’s fees and costs.

 Return to Top | Return to Exhibiting Information Home